v4hn/ros-o-builder/README.md

 ### Internals

-- optionally only build packages and downstream when they have changed upstream since the last build Debian sid needs to be rebuild in full every time, but stable distributions keep API/ABI compatibility.
+- optionally only build packages and downstream when they have changed upstream since the last build Debian sid needs to be rebuild in full every time, but stable distributions keep API/ABI compatible.

 - record build times
   - use them in task-to-worker assignment